locurote/dotconfig/README.md

-# dotconfig
+# My dotconfig files

-My dotconfig files
+just a bunch of configuration files